 Keep in contact

-Once you’ve arrived in Melbourne, you’ll want to let your friends and family know you’ve made it safely.
+Once you have arrived in Melbourne, you will want to let your friends and family know you have made it safely.

 International phone cards are available at most convenience stores and they offer extremely cheap rates to overseas destinations (from 1 cent per minute).

-Alternatively, there’s also free wi-fi in many locations throughout the city and numerous internet cafes.
+Alternatively, there is also free wi-fi in many locations throughout the city and numerous internet cafes.